The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

 ## Overview
 This guide outlines the complete recode of the configuration system for clean JSON + environment variable management with JSON defaults and ENV overrides pattern.

+**Project Scope**: This migration focuses exclusively on the **NLP Server (ash/ash-nlp)** configuration system.
+The Discord Bot (ash/ash-bot) will be addressed in a future phase after the NLP server's JSON configuration migration is fully completed.
+The NLP server must be running correctly with clean JSON configuration before any bot-related work begins.

+**Current Status**: ✅ **PRIMARY SYSTEM WORKING** - The NLP server is successfully running with JSON defaults + ENV overrides configuration pattern.

 ## Design Philosophies and Core Principles

 ### 🎯 **Configuration Management Philosophy**